-A Tax Lien Auction will be held April 29, 2021 at 10:00 am.
-The date of the Auction, here after, will be announced when delinquent notices are mailed each January.
+A Tax Lien Auction will be held the last week of Apri at 10:00 am.
+The date of the Auction, here after, will be announced mid – March.
 The following process applies to Tuscaloosa County’s Tax Lien Auction and Sale:

 - Before bidding begins, the Tax Collecting Official will list the Parcel number associated with the parcel on which taxes are delinquent, the name(s) of the last known parcel’s owner, as listed in the property assessment and the taxes due for each respective parcel, and all cost fees and interest.

 - Bidders will purchase the tax liens for the property in the amount of past-due taxes, which equals the principal amount of the delinquent taxes, the amount of accrued and accruing interest thereon, and penalties, fees, and costs proposed through the day of the tax lien auction or sale.

 - Purchasers will bid down the interest rate they are willing to accept on their purchase of a tax lien starting at 12% annually.
 The Tax Collecting official shall set increments of the bids.

 - Competing bidders will continue to bid down the interest rate until no bidder continues to bid lower or until the interest rate reaches 0%.

 - If there is a tie, winners are chosen by random number generator in accordance with Section 40-10-184(b).